-Informing police decision-making and developing decision-support, including crime linkage (behavioural linking of crimes), suspect prioritisation, classification of IIOC, offender profiling, and identifying false allegations.
+Informing police decision-making and developing decision-support, including crime linkage (behavioural linking of crimes), suspect prioritisation, classification of IIOC, offender profiling.
 She also evaluates police interventions in terms of effectiveness, as well as conducting process evaluations.

 Sexual and Serial Offending